 Just as every fashionista would dream of owning a made-to-measure haute couture gown versus an off-the-rack number for that special occasion, the same is true for a remarketing creative.
 An Email Remarketing message will be made more desirable when it is bespoke and uniquely fitted to the brand which it represents.

-Accessorize do a fantastic job of putting products and models at the centre of their email designs with large background imagery, whilst both French Connection and Cath Kidston use large banners that immediately catch the eye and shout ‘buy me!’.
+Accessorize do a fantastic job of putting products and models at the centre of their email designs with large background imagery, while both French Connection and Cath Kidston use large banners that immediately catch the eye and shout ‘buy me!’.

 2 Keep the Design Fresh